About FrodoKEM

 Specification

-The current version of the FrodoKEM specification is the NIST Round 3 submission, June 4 2021 update:
+The current version of the FrodoKEM specification is the Preliminary Standardization Proposal submitted to ISO (2023/03/14):

 View FrodoKEM specification (PDF)